SURE: Safe Uncertainty-Aware Robot-Environment Interaction using Trajectory Optimization: METHOD

 \subsection{Application of Solution Trajectories for Control}

-By solving the trajectory optimization problem in~\eqref{eq:rejoiningtrajopt}, we obtain a family of trajectories corresponding to different possible contact timings.
-During control, these trajectories can be used as references to guide the system's motion.
-Depending on whether a sensor is available to detect the contact, there are two ways to exploit these trajectories.
+Solving~\eqref{eq:rejoiningtrajopt} yields a family of trajectories for different contact timings.
+During control, these can serve as references.
+Depending on the availability of contact sensing, two approaches can be used to exploit it.